 Reboot, reimage, or remote desktop

-To reboot, reimage, or remote into a Cloud Service, click on the cloud service instance.
+To reboot, reimage, or remote into a Cloud Service, select the cloud service instance.

-From the blade that opens you can initiate a remote desktop connection, remotely reboot the instance, or remotely reimage (start with a fresh image) the instance.
+You can then initiate a remote desktop connection, remotely reboot the instance, or remotely reimage (start with a fresh image) the instance.

 Reconfigure your .cscfg